zchcai/hahaha-bot/README.md

 - Then, start the game and ~~play~~ debug! :sweat_smile:
   - We can use this to let it print debug information:
     - `/msg [robot_username] /debug`

+### Robots Auto-play

+- (Optional) `/msg robot1 /terminate`: terminate any existing games.
+- `/msg robot1 /create`: create a room, default as 'No Variant'.
+- `/msg robot1 /invite`: send invitation to robotX, X = 1, 2, 3, 4.
+- `/msg robot1 /start`: start the game.

+Then ~~enjoy~~ watch their game as a viewer!

 ## Development Tips